Bladesight/Bladesight/docs/tutorials/intro_to_btt/ch8/index.md

 Can we confirm this solution is correct?

 It is always a good idea to plot the results.
-The predicted vs true tip deflections are shown in [Figure 2](#figure_02) below.
+The predicted vs true tip deflections are presented in [Figure 3](#figure_03) below.
 <script src="c08_resonance_1_simple_fit.js" > </script>
 <div>
     <div>